 OPA 54 is designed to integrate with the City's five year Official Plan update.
 The Official Plan update was conducted in three phases; each of which amends the 2001 Official Plan.
 Phase 3 of the Update, OPA 48, represents the overall policy update to the Official Plan, which includes restructuring the Plan and the introduction of new policy terms and designations.
-OPA 48 was appealed to the Ontario Municipal Board and remains under appeal at the anticipated time of adoption of OPA 54.
+OPA 48 was adopted by Council in June 2012 and is awaiting provincial approval.